How to Use a Trigger Point Ball Effectively

 Foam rollers for myofascial release

 Foam rollers are a great option for your myofascial release tool kit.
-They offer a broader coverage than a trigger point ball and you’ll use slightly different techniques with them.
+They offer broader coverage than a trigger point ball, and you’ll use slightly different techniques with them.
+You can purchase a half or full-sized foam roller.

 How to use spiky massage ball |Spiky massage ball trigger points